-In line with FATF guidance, South Korea’s amended its Act on Reporting and Using Specified Financial Transaction Information to require virtual asset service providers (VASPs) to register with the local financial regulator, the Korea Financial Intelligence Unit (KoFIU), before undertaking business operations.
-The amended act also mandated the Crypto Travel Rule for international virtual asset transfers over 1 million won (~USD 865).
-The crypto travel rule enforcement date is March 25, 2022 in South Korea.
+In line with FATF guidance, South Korea amended its Act on Reporting and Using Specified Financial Transaction Information to require virtual asset service providers (VASPs) to register with the local financial regulator, Financial Services Commission (FSC), before undertaking business operations.
+The amended act also mandated the crypto Travel Rule for international virtual asset transfers over 1 million won (~USD 842).
+Learn more below.

-Cryptocurrencies are allowed for use but not considered legal tender in South Korea.
+Cryptocurrencies are allowed for use but are not considered legal tender in South Korea.

-The FSC announced a revision to Korea’s Anti-Money Laundering-related law, the Act on Reporting and Using Specified Financial Transaction Information (FTRA), in March 2021.
-The revision requires VASPs to register with the Korea Financial Intelligence Unit (KoFIU) and comply with various AML obligations, such as filing reports on suspicious transactions and verifying the identity of their customers.
+Yes.
+The FSC revised Korea’s Anti-Money Laundering-related law, the Act on Reporting and Using Specified Financial Transaction Information (FTRA), in March 2021.
+The modification requires VASPs to register with the Korea Financial Intelligence Unit (KoFIU) and comply with various AML obligations, such as filing reports on suspicious transactions and verifying the identity of their customers.

-The Korean Financial Intelligence Unit (KoFIU) is the primary authority responsible for supervising VASP compliance with AML/CFT obligations.
+The Financial Services Commission (FSC) is the primary authority responsible for supervising VASP compliance with AML/CFT obligations.

 Among other requirements, To register with the KoFIU, VASPs must

-The amended Act on Reporting and Using Specified Financial Transaction Information went into effect in March 2021; however, all VASPs were given a six-month grace period to comply till September 2021.
+The amended Act on Reporting and Using Specified Financial Transaction Information was enacted on March 25, 2021; however, all VASPs were given a six-month grace period to comply till September 2021.